Trump fights fake news with 'awards' for 'most dishonest & corrupt media'

 For example, Trump slammed the Washington Post in December 2017 for a story claiming he came close to “rescinding” the nomination for Supreme Court pick Neil Gorsuch prior to his confirmation hearing.

-And also when he called out CNN in a tweet for its report on WikiLeaks documents provided to his campaign.
+And also, when he called out CNN in a tweet for its report on WikiLeaks documents provided to his campaign.
 The network eventually backed off its initial report saying the documents weren't public.

 TRUMP LAUNCHES 2018 WITH TWEET TORNADO ON HUMA, DACA, KIM, NYT AND MORE